XinyuCRO/zk-sync-deploy-db/README.md

 # zk-sync-deploy-db

-This repository contains the scripts to setup & deploy the zkSync database.
+zk-sync-deploy-db is a repository that contains scripts to set up and deploy the zkSync database.
+This README provides instructions on how to use the scripts.

 ## Usage

-Start the docker first
+Before using the scripts, start the Docker.

 ### Setup

-#### ENV
+#### Environment Variables

-Duplicate `.env.example` as `.env`, and change the fields
+Duplicate the `.env.example` file as `.env` and make the necessary changes to the fields.

-#### Start

-start the db docker image
+#### Starting the Database Docker Image

+To start the database Docker image, run the following command:

 ```sh
 cargo run start
 ```

-#### Setup Database
+#### Setting up the Database

-Wait a few seconds for db to wake up, this command will create the database and run the migrations
+After the Docker image has started, create the database and run the migrations using the following command:

 ```sh
 cargo run init
 ```

-#### Check Setup
+#### Checking the Setup

-After setup the db, run this command to print all tables in the db, to check if success
+To check if the setup of the database was successful, run the following command to print all tables in the database:

 ```sh
 cargo run check
 ```

+#### Printing the Connection URL to the Database

-#### Print connection url to the db
+To print the connection URL to the database, run the following command:

 ```sh
 cargo run print